AI Automation/Technology

 You deploy AI systems by running them on servers you control, such as an AWS Virtual Private Cloud.
 This ensures sensitive data like customer information never leaves your own infrastructure.

 This approach is for businesses that handle regulated data (HIPAA, SOC 2) or sensitive IP and cannot send it to third-party APIs.
-The scope involves containerizing the AI model and deploying it into an isolated cloud environment you own, with strict access controls and a complete audit trail on every action.
+It typically involves containerizing an AI model and deploying it into an isolated cloud environment you own, with strict access controls and a complete audit trail for every action.

 What Problem Does This Solve?